ZhengguoGu/RegularizedSCA/README.md

   1.4 mySTD.R: A function for standardize the given data matrix per column over the rows (double checked on 2016-12-30)

   1.5 VAF.R: A function for calculating proportion of variance accounted for.
-Used for deciding the # of components in P
+Used for deciding the # of components in P (double checked on 2016-12-30)

   1.6 DISCOsca.R (pstr.R, pstrLoss.R, reflexmat.R) : A function for finding out the number of common/distinctive components in P. pstr.R, pstrLoss.R, reflexmat.R have been double checked on 2016-12-30